Did you know there are hundreds of ordinary toddler language activities that can be made extraordinary?

 ♦ Count Cheerios – my kids loved this one!

-♦ Shapes – for example, a cheerio/grape/tomato is a circle, piece of cheese is a square, cracker is a triangle, etc. Again, remember to keep it natural and part of the conversation.
+♦ Shapes – for example, a cheerio/grape/tomato is a circle, piece of cheese might be a square (or rectangle or triangle), a cracker can be a triangle, circle or square, etc. Again, remember to keep it natural and part of the conversation.

 ♦ Grasp – picking up small pieces of food between fingers, or using a spoon/fork.